 The market value of goods sold in Mayes County in 2017 was listed at \$79,391,000, which was equivalent to 1% of the states total agricultural sales.
 Approximately 91% of farms sold livestock, poultry, and other products with only 9% of farms that sold crops.

-The following tables provide additional insights into farming in the region.
+The tables on Pages 36-37 provide additional insights into farming in the region.